-A 2015 recipient of the Summerville Councilmen’s Award for his work in the community, KJ has served as a basketball coach for elementary school students on the East side of the Charleston Peninsula, a substitute teacher, a teacher’s assistant for an alternative behavior middle school, and as a columnist for the Charleston City Paper where he routinely wrote about economic disparity, race inequality, social injustices, and hip-hop culture.
-As a public speaker he’s been a guest lecturer at the College of Charleston and Johnson C. Smith, a panelist at South by Southwest, and a presenter at Creative Mornings Charleston.
+A 2015 recipient of the Summerville Councilmen’s Award for his work in the community, KJ has served as a basketball coach for elementary school students on the East side of the Charleston Peninsula, substitute teacher, and as a columnist for the Charleston City Paper where he routinely writes about economic disparity, race inequality, social injustices, and hip-hop culture.
+His writing has earned him two nominations for the AAN Awards, which highlights the best alt-news writing in the US and Canada.

 KJ is also the founder of Charleston Sticks Together, a creative platform that–whether through tee shirts with Gullah Geechee vernacular or lapel pins that re-interpret the Confederate flag–aims to shows that all of Charleston is beautiful.